JC3/AssimpDocs/5.0.1-master-cd42b955/README.md

 - *html/index.html*: HTML documentation can be accessed from here.
 - *AssimpDoc.chm*: A Windows HTML Help version.
+- *AssimpDoc.qch*: A Qt Help System version.
+Add to Creator in Tools → Options → Help for F1 context help.
 - *Doxyfile*: The Doxygen file used as input (see below).
 - *LICENSE*, *CREDITS*: Assimp's legal stuff.

+Note: The Qt docs are a little broken, since the docs weren't originally designed for Qt Help and doxygen just kind of blindly generates the QCH, but they're useable, at least.

 ## Where Did This Come From?